 No ratings yet

 Easy 1-pan Berbere-Spiced Lentils Stuffed Sweet Potatoes are a hearty, warming, and flavorful plant-based meal!

 Preheat the oven to 425 degrees Fahrenheit and poke a few holes in the sweet potatoes with a sharp knife to allow the steam to escape.

 Place the sweet potatoes directly on the oven rack for 45 minutes, or until fork-tender.
 (Time will vary depending on the size of the sweet potato).

 In the meantime, add the olive oil to a sauté pan over medium-high heat.
 Once hot, add the diced onions and red bell peppers and cook for 5 minutes until fragrant.
 Add in the minced garlic and season with the berbere spice blend and a pinch of salt.
 Stir and cook for an additional 5 minutes.

-To serve, split open baked potatoes and gently press inwards on both ends to allow room for toppings.
-Fill each potato with the berbere-spiced lentils mixture, and top with parsley and tahini dressing.
+To serve, split open baked sweet potatoes and gently press inwards on both ends to allow room for toppings.
+Fill each sweet potato with the berbere-spiced lentils mixture, and top with parsley and tahini dressing.

 Best when fresh; leftovers stored separately in the refrigerator for up to 2 days.